20th Annual Patient Congress:

 NPAF staff will discuss proposed legislation related to health care costs.

 Thursday, September 26

 Selected participants will share their stories related to the cost of care.
 The Story Slam will take place in the Capitol Visitors’ Center in the United States Capitol.
-The Story Slam will be open to media and other guests.

 Annual Advocacy Dinner with Guest Keynote